B'nei Mitzvah

 Our Clergy Are Here For You

-The Temple Sinai community is here to support you through all of life’s moments from big to small.
-We provide each family with a unique and personalized experience, guided by Jewish wisdom and tradition.
+The Temple Sinai community is here to support you through all life’s moments from big to small.
+We provide each family with a unique and personalized experience guided by Jewish wisdom and tradition.
 Please let us know how we can help guide you through this meaningful moment.

 If you have any questions or would like to talk more about how we mark moments with meaning together, please contact Rabbi Rheins or Rabbi Shields.